 For example, you have supplied goods on 25th January.
 The last date to issue a tax invoice would be 15 days from the end of January i.e. 15th February.

 The currency to be used in a Tax Invoice is Bahraini Dinar (BHD).
 If the supply is in a currency other than UAE Dirham, the amount shown in the invoice should be converted to BHD according to the exchange rate approved by the Central Bank as on the date of supply.

 Rounding Off in VAT Invoice

 The Bahrain VAT regulations allow rounding of a fraction of fils.
 In an invoice, if VAT calculations result in a fraction of a fils, the supplier can round off the amount to the nearest fils.
-If the fraction is less than 0.5, it is rounded downward to the nearest fils and if the fraction is 0.5 or more, it is rounded upward to the nearest fils.
+If the fraction is less than 0.5, it is rounded down to the nearest fils and if the fraction is 0.5 or more, it is rounded upward to the nearest fils.

 The tax invoice should be retained by the taxpayer for a period of 5 years from the end of the tax period to which it belongs.

 VAT in Bahrain, Vat Return in Bahrain, VAT Return Format in Bahrain, How to file VAT Return under Bahrain VAT, What is VAT and how does it work in Bahrain, VAT Rates in Bahrain, VAT Return Filing Period, VAT Payment in Bahrain

 Read more on VAT Invoice

 Read More on Reverse Charge under Bahrain VAT